straybiker/HA-load-balancer/README.md

 This load balancer uses 3 phases power and a maximum current of 16A.
 The current script also checks the battery state of a BMW.
 When forecasted battery charge doesn't reach a minimum desired level by a set time, the charger can override the maximum power to a second limit.

 There are 2 verions of the scripts available, one with individual yaml files, one as a package.
-The version in the package is a simplied version without integration to a car, charger effiency.
+The version in the package is a simplified version without integration to BMW and  charger effiency.

->[!WARNING]
->The package version is untested!

 ## Prerequisites
 - Home Assistant HACS Alfen Wallbox integration: https://github.com/leeyuentuen/alfen_wallbox .
 I assume active load balancing needs to be switched off on the Alfen charger to avoid conflicts.
 I don't have a license, so running this load balancer in combination with the one from Alfen is untested.